Krampus: Origins

 Discussing his observations in 1975 while in Irdning, a small town in Styria, anthropologist John J. Honigmann wrote that:

 The Saint Nicholas festival we are describing incorporates cultural elements widely distributed in Europe.
 St. Nicholas himself became popular in Germany around the eleventh century.
-The feast dedicated to this patron of children is only one winter occasion in which children are the objects of special attention, others being Martinmas, the Feast of the Holy Innocents, and New Year's Day.
-Masked devils acting boisterously and making nuisances of themselves are known in Germany since at least the sixteenth century while animal masked devils combining dreadful-comic (schauriglustig) antics appeared in medieval church plays.
-A large literature, much of it by European folklorists, bears on these subjects. ...
+The feast dedicated to this patron of children is only one winter occasion in which children are the objects of special attention, others being Martinmas, the Feast of the Holy Innocents, and New Year’s Day.
+Masked devils acting boisterously and making nuisances of themselves have been known in Germany since at least the sixteenth century.
+At the same time, animal masked devils combining dreadful-comic (schauriglustig) antics appeared in medieval church plays.
+A large literature, much of it by European folklorists, bears on these subjects.

-Austrians in the community we studied are quite aware of "heathen" elements being blended with Christian elements in the Saint Nicholas customs and in other traditional winter ceremonies.
+Austrians in the community we studied are quite aware that “heathen” elements are blended with Christian elements in the Saint Nicholas customs and other traditional winter ceremonies.
 They believe Krampus derives from a pagan supernatural who was assimilated to the Christian devil.

-Krampus is usually featured as a man with horns with one grotesque human foot and one foot of a goat.
-He is typically covered in black hair and has a very long snake or dragon-like tongue.
+Krampus is usually depicted as a man with horns, one grotesque human foot, and one goat’s foot.
+He is typically covered in black hair and has a very long, snake or dragon-like tongue.
 These qualities have increasingly made Krampus a character for horror costumes and films.

-In the 17th century Krampus was paired with St. Nicholas as a helper.
+In the 17th century, Krampus was paired with St. Nicholas as a helper.
 Because Nicholas is a saint, it wasn’t logical or deemed saintly behavior for Nicholas to deliver punishments.
-Therefore a helper was assigned to St Nicholas; such as Farmhand Rupert, Schmutzli, Père Fouettard, or Zwarte Piet, who would go down the chimney or punish the naughty children.
+Therefore, a helper was assigned to St Nicholas, such as Farmhand Rupert, Schmutzli, Père Fouettard, or Zwarte Piet, who would go down the chimney or punish the naughty children.
 Krampus served St Nicholas in the same role.

 Modern history

 In the aftermath of the 1932 election in Austria, the Krampus tradition was prohibited by the Dollfuss regime under the clerical fascist Fatherland Front (Vaterländische Front) and the Christian Social Party.

-In the 1950s, the Government of Austria distributed pamphlets titled "Krampus Is an Evil Man" for fear that encounters with Krampus might damage children's mental health.
+In the 1950s, the Government of Austria distributed pamphlets titled “Krampus Is an Evil Man” for fear that encounters with Krampus might damage children’s mental health.
 Towards the end of the century, a popular resurgence of Krampus celebrations occurred and continues today.

 The Krampus tradition is being revived in Bavaria as well, along with a local artistic tradition of hand-carved wooden masks.